 So many shake mixes you can buy contain many ingredients beyond just protein.
 Like Shakeology (check out my review here).
 While some of these ingredients may be beneficial, most are not tested in breastfeeding.
-While not quite as critical as during pregnancy, when your baby is sharing your blood, what you take in still gets passed through your breastmilk in small amounts.
+While not quite as critical as during pregnancy, when your baby shares your blood, what you take in still passes through your breast milk in small amounts.

 Here are a few added ingredients that you will want to look for in the ingredient list and probably avoid while breastfeeding.